okaxaki/pegjs-strip/README.md

 The utility removes all code-related statements such as the initializer block, actions and labels.
 The semantic predicate `&{<code>}` and `!{<code>}` are replaced with `&{return true;}` or `!{return false;}` respectively.

-By default, the utility kepp comment blocks.
+By default, the utility does not strip comment blocks.
 To remove comments, `--strip-comment` option can be used.

 ## Usage